Due to a lack of housing inventory, we have currently not accepting applications. We anticipate opening applications in

-- We/I have lived in, or been employed in Franklin County, PA for at least one year.
+- Have lived in, or been employed in Franklin County, PA for at least one year.

-- Our/my current living conditions can be described as sub-standard.
+- Current living conditions can be described as sub-standard.

 - Can provide proof of reliable income.

-- We/I have a steady annual income within the limits set by HUD annually for Pennsylvania.
+- Have a steady annual income within the limits set by HUD annually for Pennsylvania.
 (Click here for detail)

-- We/I along with family and friends, are/am willing to partner with Habitat For Humanity to provide 350 hours (250 for single) of “sweat equity” in the construction of our/my house or other approved activities.
+- Willing to partner with Habitat For Humanity to provide 350 hours (250 for single) of “sweat equity” in the construction of our/my house or other approved activities.